-- Mount the seat. (
+- Install the fuel tank. 🔌 (🕮 p.
+54)

-p.
+- Mount the seat. (🕮 p.
 49)

-- Check the throttle cable play. ( p.
-88)
+- Check the throttle cable play.
+(I p.
+90)

 15.3 Carburettor - idle speed

 The idle setting of the carburetor has a major influence on the starting behavior, stable idle speed, and the response to throttle opening.
 This means that an engine with a correctly set idle speed will be easier to start than one with an incorrectly set idle speed.